← Blog13 May 20266 min readSpeed

 The work isn't slow.
 The waiting is.
 Here's where 12 weeks of "in progress" actually goes — and what you change to compress the same scope into ten working days.

-A typical agency timeline for a small business website is 8–12 weeks.
-The actual labour inside that window is 35–50 hours.
-That's one engineer-week of work, stretched across three calendar months.
+A typical web design agency timeline for a small business website is 8–12 weeks.
+The actual labor inside that window is 35–50 hours.
+That's one engineer-week of focused work, stretched across three calendar months.
+The math doesn't lie — and once you see where the other 380 hours of "in progress" time actually go, the 10-day alternative stops looking aggressive and starts looking like the only honest schedule.

-The compression trick: 10-day timelines work because the same person designs AND codes, no committees approve, content is locked at signature, and the studio carries no other client during the sprint.
+The compression trick: 10-day timelines work because the same two people design AND code, no committees approve, content is locked at signature, and the studio carries no other client during your sprint.
+Production efficiency goes from 13% to ~80% — same labor, 1/6 the calendar time.

 Common questions